 Recipe Tips

 - Buy shrimp that are already peeled and deveined to save yourself some time!
-Otherwise, you’ll have to peel each one by hand.
 You can use frozen shrimp, just let them thaw first.

 - When sautéing shrimp, don’t overcrowd the pan.
 Use a nice large skillet and work in batches, if necessary.
 Overcrowding can lead to a steaming effect from excess moisture.
 Leave a good inch and a half between pieces for best results.